Quick Answer, Gold Futures Trading

 Gold futures (GC) are standardized contracts on 100 troy ounces of gold traded on COMEX under the CME Group.
 Each contract has a tick size of 0.10 worth $10 per tick.
 The micro version, MGC, covers 10 ounces with a $1 tick value.

 That's the entire product in three sentences.
-Everything below is what those specs mean in practice, how prices actually move, and what I've learned trading GC and MGC at prop firms across FOMC weeks, CPI prints, and quiet Asia sessions.
+Everything below is what those specs mean in practice, how gold prices actually move, and what I've learned trading GC and MGC at prop firms across FOMC weeks and CPI prints.

 I'm Paul.
-I trade futures at prop firms full time, with funded accounts at Apex, Alpha Futures, FundedNext, YRM Prop, E8 Markets, and others.
+I trade futures at prop firms full time.
 Gold isn't my primary product, but I trade it during FOMC weeks, dollar reversals, and any time the equity index correlation breaks.
-This guide covers the contract specs, the macro drivers, the best trading windows, prop firm specifics, and the mistakes that cost me real money before I figured them out.
+If you've been trading GLD or spot gold (XAUUSD), here's what changes with futures.

 Gold futures are exchange-traded contracts that obligate the buyer to purchase, and the seller to deliver, a specified amount of gold at a set price on a defined future date.
-The standard contract on COMEX is the GC contract, sized at 100 troy ounces, with a tick size of 0.10 ($10 per tick).
+The standard contract on COMEX is GC, sized at 100 troy ounces with a tick size of 0.10 ($10 per tick).
 The micro version, MGC, is sized at 10 troy ounces with a $1 tick value.

 The word "futures" matters.
 You are not buying physical gold when you buy a GC contract.
-You are entering a contract that, at expiration, settles physically.
 In practice, 99 percent of retail and prop traders never see physical delivery.
-They close or roll the position before First Notice Day, which is the last business day of the month before the contract month.
+They close or roll the position before First Notice Day, the last business day of the month before the contract month.

 Gold futures live on COMEX, the metals division of the CME Group.
-The exchange handles clearing, margin, and settlement.
-Your broker gives you access.
-The product itself is identical no matter which broker or prop firm you trade through.
+The exchange handles clearing, margin, and settlement; the product is identical no matter which broker or prop firm you trade through.
+For how gold stacks up against ES, NQ, and CL as a day-trading product, see the best futures contracts to trade.

 | Specification | GC | MGC |